Marin Aničić

-Marin Aničić ([mǎriːn ǎnitʃitɕ]; born 17 August 1989) is a Bosnian professional footballer who plays as a centre-back for Bosnian Premier League club Sarajevo.
+Marin Aničić ([mǎriːn ǎnitʃitɕ]; born 17 August 1989) is a Bosnian former professional footballer who played as a centre-back.

 Aničić started his professional career at Zrinjski Mostar, before joining Astana in 2014.
 Five years later, he moved to Konyaspor.
 In 2022, he signed with Sarajevo.

 A former youth international for Bosnia and Herzegovina, Aničić made his senior international debut in 2016.

 Club career

 Early career

 Aničić came through youth academy of his hometown club Zrinjski Mostar.
 He made his professional debut against Slavija on 28 November 2007 at the age of 18.
 On 2 April 2008, he scored his first professional goal in a triumph over Orašje.

 Astana

 In February 2014, Aničić was transferred to Kazakh side Astana for an undisclosed fee.
 On 15 March, he made his official debut for the team against Zhetysu.
 He won his first trophy with the club on 9 November, when they were crowned league champions for the first time in their history.

 Aničić helped Astana make their first historical UEFA Champions League appearance in 2015–16 season.
 On 15 September 2015, he debuted in the competition away at Benfica.
 Two months later, he scored his first goal in the tournament against same opponent, which was his first goal for the team.

 Aničić scored his first league goal in a defeat of Ordabasy on 20 March 2016.
 In August, he extended his contract until June 2019.
 On 2 October, he played his 100th game for the side.

 He appeared in his 200th match for the club on 14 April 2019.